A Jordan-Chevalley decomposition beyond algebraic groups: A Jordan-Chevalley decomposition

-\begin{proof} [Proof of Claim I] By \Cref{lem:GoverNG}, the image of $S$ in $\bar{G} = G/N$ is the commutator subgroup of $\bar{G}$.
-In particular, it is a normal subgroup of $\bar{G}$.
+By \Cref{lem:GoverNG}, the image of $S$ in $G/N$ through the canonical homomorphism is the commutator subgroup of $G/N$.
+In particular, it is a normal subgroup of $G/N$.
 Therefore, for each $g \in G$ there is some $x \in N$ such that $S^g = S^x$.
 This gives a well-defined definable bijection between definable sets $G/N_G(S)$ and $N/N_N(S)$.
 Since $N$ is torsion-free and the Euler characteristic is invariant by definable bijections, we have